alinfarhain/OSProject/README.md

 2. How many files and folders are in this repository. ***(1 mark)***

-There are 2 folder and 2 file:
+There are 2 folders and 3 files:

 folder: